Did you know?

 British Lieutenant Hector Macdonald was freed after capture by the Boers because of his bravery.

-Majuba Hill near Volksrust is the site of one of the greatest blunders in British military history.
+Majuba Hill near the town of Volksrust in KwaZulu-Natal is the site of one of the greatest blunders in British military history.

-Smit, for the first time in warfare, employed the fire and movement tactic to keep the British at bay while his 3 attack groups got into position.
+Smit, experiencing warfare for the first time, employed the fire and movement tactic to keep the British at bay while his three attack groups got into position.
 Just after midnight they reached the summit and engaged the enemy with tremendous fire while avoiding hand-to-hand combat.

-Today, the summit provides wonderful vistas over northern KwaZulu-Natal.
-From the south summit you can see Ingogo where the film ‘Zulu' was shot.
+Today, the Majuba summit provides wonderful vistas over northern KwaZulu-Natal.
+From the south summit you can see Ingogo where the film Zulu was shot.
 And to the east is Charlestown where Mahatma Gandhi was forced from the train because of the colour of his skin.